Hochelaga Archipelago - East of Montreal

 After the acquisition of Île aux Moutons, others followed, including Île aux Asperges (Varennes), Île de la Traverse (Saint-Ignace-de-Loyola), Île à la Perche (Saint-François-du-Lac) and Île à la Pierre (Sainte-Anne-de-Sorel), as well as several properties on Île de Grâce (Sainte-Anne-de-Sorel).
 Further west, NCC also acquired the Lachine Rapids islands, creating the Réserve naturelle des Îles des Rapides-de-Lachine, home to one of the largest heronries in America.

 Rich in wetlands, the islands are home to a great diversity of wildlife and plant species.
 Large birds of prey, such as the short-eared owl, can be seen here, as can the miniature sedge wren.
-Other little-known animals can be discovered, such as turtles or copper redhorse, an endangered species in Canada that does not exist anywhere else in the world.
+Other little-known animals can be discovered, such as turtles or copper redhorse, an endangered species in Canada that is found only in the waterways of southwest Quebec.
 Copper redhorse frequents the aquatic grass beds that surround the islands.
 These natural plant environments, where fish spawn and their fry (very young fish) grow, are also home to a variety of species that use them to rest, feed and hide from predators.

 Discover the turtles of the Hochelaga Archipelago